ugururesin/portfolio/README.md

 <br />
 <br />

-**Digital Product Owner - Data Analytics & AI - Manufacturing & Operations** 🚀 from Istanbul
+**Digital Product Owner - Data Analytics & AI - Manufacturing & Operations** 🚀 in Istanbul

 Have **10+ years of total experience** in engineering.
 In the first 5 years of my career, I worked on **numerical simulation, finite element analysis, and data analysis**.